Gabonauta/generador_facial/README.md

 # human_generator
-Generador de caras humanas con flutter y python Flutter and pyhton human faces generator
+Generador de caras humanas con flutter y python.

+Flutter and pyhton human faces generator

 This project allows you to generate from a neural network faces.
 The only input is a sketch of the person.